Hamrun Spartans F.C.: Anniversary and successes

+Dark period: Relegations and match fixing allegation

 After such successful campaigns, the Spartans faced financial difficulties.
 The team had to transfer its best players until finally they were relegated to the First Division in 1998–99.
 After one year, they were promoted back to the Premier League after winning the Division 1 title.

-The last four seasons were years of ups-and-downs.
-They were relegated to Division 1 at the end of season 2003–04, winning promotion as First Division champions in 2004–05, being relegated in 2005–06 and winning the First Division championship once again in 2006–07.
+Financial difficulties persisted and they were relegated back to the Maltese Challenge League (First Division at the time) at the end of season 2003–04, winning promotion as First Division champions in 2004–05, being relegated in 2005–06 and winning the First Division championship once again in 2006–07.

-The team won the Maltese First Division in 2006–07.
-Following the promotion to the Maltese Premier League the Spartans finished in 6th place in 2007–08 and met all their objectives and even ended up in the final of the FA Trophy against Birkirkara FC losing with honours in the last minute by a 1-goal difference.
+Following the promotion to the Maltese Premier League the Spartans finished in 6th place during the 2007–08 campaign, and also made their way to the final of the FA Trophy against Birkirkara FC losing the cup to a last minute goal.
 This season was also a great success to its supporters after winning the Malta Best Support Award.

-Seemingly having been strengthened in several departments, Ħamrun Spartans aimed to challenge for a place in Europe the following season.
-Yet, the team failed to reach the championship pool.
-In the relegation pool Ħamrun started with an excellent 3–0 win over Msida St. Joseph, then suffered a shock 1–5 defeat against Tarxien Rainbows.
-Four points over the next three games were not enough to reach safety, and in the final game, a depleted Ħamrun side was easily defeated by Qormi FC.
-With Tarxien and Msida also reaching 16 points following the draw between them, Ħamrun Spartans were relegated on the worst head-to-head record.
-The corruption cases resulting involving Vittoriosa Stars and Marsaxlokk meant both "relegated" teams remained in the Premier Division for the 2009–10 season.

-The 2009–10 season Ħamrun Spartans made success because they finished in the eight position of the Maltese Premier League with the last game was in the Relegation Pool against Msida with the final result was a draw of 2–2.

-Ħamrun Spartans faced more difficulties and albeit staying in the top division for some years, they were relegated to the Maltese First Division in the 2012–13 season.
-Worse was to follow when the team was relegated to the Maltese Second Division – the worst ever placing in its history. Ħamrun Spartans gained promotion from the Second Division by placing in the second position in the season 2014–15. Ħamrun, now will play in the Maltese First Division (Season 2015–16).
+Ħamrun Spartans faced more difficulties and albeit staying in the top division for some years, they were relegated to the Maltese First Division in the 2012–13 season, and to the Maltese Second Division during the 2013-14 campaign – the worst ever placing in their history.
+In 2014, after goalkeeper Andrea Cassar reported two officials for match fixing, the club was charged with match fixing and relegated to the first division.Ħamrun Spartans gained promotion from the Second Division by placing second during season 2014–15.